14 Mar How to Obtain an Investment Property Loan

-According to the National Association of Realtors (NAR), low interest rates are attracting buyers, and steady growth is predicted.
+According to the National Association of Realtors (NAR), low-interest rates are attracting buyers, and steady growth is predicted.
 That’s great to hear, right?

 Well, if you’re a residential property investor…maybe not.
 The busy credit market may make securing an investment property mortgage more difficult, so you might want to hold off on the celebration until you’ve looked at these clever approaches to improving your chance of financing approval.

 Your credit score will have a huge impact on the terms of your loan, so be sure to check it before trying to seal the deal.
 Keep in mind, that if your score is below 740, you’ll be charged a fee for a steady interest rate.
-Another thing that will fluctuate per your credit score is the amount of loans you can receive.
+Another thing that will fluctuate per your credit score is the number of loans you can receive.
 A credit score of 630 is required for loans one through four.
 Anything over that and you’ll need a score no lower than 720.

 Also, be prepared to show the lender the amount of cash you have in reserve – they typically require you to have six months of cash reserves for each property you hold.
 This includes your private, primary residence.